catflip/bluzelle-discord/README.md

 # Tutorial to setup local development

-1. create an environment variable called `.env` in `src` folder you can see the `.env.example` for example of variable that need to be added in order for this bot to work
+1. after you clone this repo, create an environment variable called `.env` and put it in `src` folder you can see the `.env.example` for example of variable that need to be added in order for this bot to work

 ```
 DISCORD_TOKEN=